 Avenue Galilée 5, boîte 2

 7. Data transfer

-In the context of contact tracing we may transfer your data to the health authorities of the Belgian Regions and Communities.
+In the context of contact tracing we may transfer your data to the health authorities of the Belgian Regions and Communities and to Sciensano.

 If you consider that the Federal Public Service Health, Food Chain Safety and Environment has not processed your personal data in accordance with the applicable regulations, you are entitled to lodge a complaint with the Data Protection Authority:

 For more information about our data protection policy, you can contact our Data Protection Officer at: DPO.PHA@health.fgov.be